AMartins87/genius-trivia-quiz/README.md

 ## **BUGS**
--   I created a function for users to be taken to after they answer the last question.
+-   I created a function for users to be taken to an end screen after they answer the last question.
 However once they clicked on the answer, it would take them straightaway to the end screen without the possibility of seeing if they answered correctly or not.
-This bug got fixed once I added the setTimeout() method as per my mentor's advice.
+This bug got fixed once I added the setTimeout() method so it delays the screen by couple of seconds as per my mentor's advice.
--   I had to select 'New JavaScript features (ES6)' in JShint.com in configuration as I am using const and let variables and arrow function syntax which are available in ES6 or Mozilla JS extension.

 ## **UNFIXED BUGS**
--   Function hideRules() in script.js, line 23 is marked as unused variable in jshint report, however this function is called in index.html.
--   Jshint warning: Expected an assignment or function call and instead saw an expression >> it applies to nextQuestion() where I am calling for a new question.

 ## **DEPLOYMENT**